iRail/stations/README.md

 Under construction, but we will build scripts which check long and lats against e.g., the dbpedia URIs and get more information about them.

+## License

+[CC0](https://creativecommons.org/publicdomain/zero/1.0/): This dataset belongs to the public domain.
+You're free to reuse it without any oblogations whatsoever.

+If you contribute to this repository, you agree that your contributions will be licensed under the CC0 open data license.

+We do appreciate however a link back to this repository, or a mention of the [iRail project](http://hello.irail.be).